Purchasing Cybersecurity Goods and Services

 When acquiring cybersecurity goods or services there is significant tension between, on the one hand, compliance with relevant public procurement law regarding non-discriminatory and transparent competition and, on the other hand, the public contracting authority’s need for tailored solutions.
 National security and confidentiality concerns also play an important role.
 Embedded industry interests in building and developing German and European expertise in this particular field create further complexity.
 How this tension is resolved in each case largely depends on which public procurement procedure is appropriate and available:

-• In the very limited cases set out in Article 346 of Treaty on the Functioning of the European Union, the public authority is permitted to acquire a specific product or service without calling for a tender at all.
-This only applies if the ‘essential interests of [a member state’s] security’ are affected.
-However, no such argument has been successfully brought before the European Court of Justice to date.
+- In the very limited cases set out in Article 346 of Treaty on the Functioning of the European Union, the public authority is permitted to acquire a specific product or service without calling for a tender at all.
+This only applies if the “essential interests of [a member state’s] security” are affected.
+According to the newly introduced Section 107 Paragraph 2 Sentence 2 of the German Act against Restraints of Competition (GWB) this is also the case where the public contract concerns key defence or security technologies.
+These key technologies also include security-relevant IT and communication systems, such as cyber defence systems, and solutions using artificial intelligence (AI).

 The coming years will show how contracting authorities can best resolve the tension between competition and security concerns and which types of procedures will prevail in the procurement of goods and services in the area of cyber security.